Trap-Neuter-Return

 TNR stabilizes community cat populations by stopping the breeding cycle.
 TNR improves cats’ lives and benefits public health by relieving them of the constant stresses of mating and pregnancy and vaccinating them against rabies.
 TNR stops disruptive mating behaviors like yowling, spraying, roaming, and fighting so cats and people can coexist peacefully.
 It stabilizes populations at manageable levels, by stopping the reproductive cycle.
 Over time, the natural cycle of attrition will maintain the stable numbers and any new cats to the colony will be sterilized.
 Lastly, TNR saves taxpayer’s money by reducing shelter intake, shelter euthanasia, and calls of concern to animal control.

-How does the program work in Ashe County right now?
+How does the program work?